asiminah/davidmonserrate.github.io/services.md

 ## BJJ Gi Privates
 These are 1 hour long, one on one private lessons with the gi.
 Training will be tailored for the athlete.
 #### Packages
-1 person: $50 an hour
+1 person: $50/hour

-2 people: $40 an hour per person
+2 people: $40/hour per person

-3-4 people: $30 an hour per person
+3-4 people: $30/hour per person

 ## BJJ No-Gi Privates
 These are 1 hour long, one on one private lessons without the gi.
 This includes no-gi and wrestling privates.
 Training will be tailored for the athlete.
+#### Packages
+1 person: $50/hour

+2 people: $40/hour per person

+3-4 people: $30/hour per person

 ## Personal Training Sessions